nidhishgajjar/Scigic/README.md

 # What is Scigic

-Scigic is a Browser + Assistant aimed at being a single point of contact for all your digital interactions
+Scigic is a Browser + Assistant aimed at being a single point of contact for all your digital interactions.
+It'll streamline your workflow and boost productivity.
+Most importantly it'll save you bunch of time and keep you sane.

 <br>
 🫀🧠